shivamkumard107/think-in-js/45. E-commerce v7/Validations.md

 ##### Where to add validations in Web?
 Frontend or Backend.
 Both frontend and backend validations are important for a robust and secure web application.

-Frontend validations are used to provide immediate feedback to the user when they submit a form or interact with your application.
-They can help prevent simple mistakes such as missing or incorrect data.
-Frontend validations are typically implemented using JavaScript and run in the user's browser.

-Backend validations are used to ensure that the data received from the frontend is valid, consistent, and secure.
-They can prevent more complex attacks such as SQL injection and cross-site scripting (XSS) attacks.

 Both frontend backend validations are required:
+1. provide immediate feedback to the user without quering backend
-1. frontend validations can be bypassed by a malicious user,
+2. frontend validations can be bypassed by a malicious user,
-2. someone who disables JavaScript in their browser
+3. someone who disables JavaScript in their browser
-3. backend api usage via postman or any other api client instead of web
+4. backend api usage via postman or any other api client instead of web